Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 At the Metering Solutions Manufacturing Services Ltd (MSMSL) in Onna, Tolulope Ogunkolade, the company’s general manager, guided the PREMIUM TIMES reporter around the factory where about 150 line workers (95 per cent of them from Akwa Ibom) were busy, assembling and testing several units of digital meters, and then passing them on through a conveyor belt.

-Twenty of the factory workers just returned from China where they went for a two-week training under the company’s sponsorship.
+Twenty of the factory workers just returned from a two-week training in China, sponsored by the company.

 “This is an exceedingly important project,” the Vice President of Nigeria Mr Osinbajo said of the MSMSL’s factory when he inaugurated it on September 23, 2017, to mark the 30th anniversary of Akwa Ibom State.
 “I am sure that everybody accepts that perhaps the major obstacle to full economic development in Nigeria is power.”

-Mr Osinbajo said the meters produced in Akwa Ibom were smart meters – all that it takes for a consumer to have power at home is for him to buy a scratch card and simply key in a code!
+Mr Osinbajo said the meters produced at the company were smart meters – all that it takes for a consumer to have power at home is for him to buy a scratch card and simply key in a code!

 “The whole idea is to sell power easily just the same way you can buy credit for your cell phone,” Mr Osinbajo said.
 “That is the objective of this type of meter in particular.”

-The vice president said meter manufacturing companies, such as MSMSL, aided by new federal government policy on metering, would help create wealth and employment in Nigeria because power distribution companies do not necessarily have to be a distributor of meters.
+The vice president said meter manufacturing companies, such as MSMSL, aided by new federal government policy on metering, would help create wealth and employment in Nigeria because power distribution companies do not necessarily have to be distributors of meters.

 “What the MSMSL is doing here is an opportunity for people who want to become metering agents,” he said.